kattni/beeware-docs-tools/README.md

 * The `theme: language:` value should be the language code, as specified by the MkDocs Material theme.
 The list can be found [here](https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/).
+  For most languages, this will be the same as the `docs_dir` language code; but for some (in particular languages with local variants like `zh_CN`), there are differences.
 * The `extra: translation_type:` should be `machine` until the translation reaches 100% for the first time, at which point it should be `human`.
 It will revert to `machine` from `human` if it regresses to below 90%.